rzagreb/macos_tweaks/README.md

 * [CreateFile](finder_toolbar/add_CreateFile.sh): Creates a new file in the Finder.
 * [OpenTerminal](finder_toolbar/add_OpenTerminal.sh): Opens the Terminal and sets its working directory to the current Finder window.
 * [OpenVisualStudioCode](finder_toolbar/add_OpenVisualStudioCode.sh): Opens the Visual Studio Code from a specific directory.

+## Misc

+* [Disable Dark Theme in some apps](misc/disable_dark_theme.sh): Do you like dark theme on macOS but still prefer light theme in other apps?
+This script disables dark theme in Finder and other apps.